There’s no way around it. Amsterdam did not live up to our expectations.

 While I understand that major events come with huge crowds and a commensurate amount of clean-up after they leave, the trashing of the city exemplified more than just the remnants of a single festival.
 It was a jarring reminder that Amsterdam is a city with a complicated relationship with tourists thanks to severe overtourism.

 But then, the initial shock started to wear off.
-M and I walked farther along the canals, away from the city center, and were able to find some of the charm we had envisioned when we first planned our trip to Amsterdam.
+M and I walked farther along the canals, away from the city center, and were able to find some of the charm we had envisioned when we first planned our trip.
 We strolled brick sidewalks and cobblestone streets, admiring the lovely row houses.
 There is something striking about all those tall, narrow homes perched in a multicolored line along the glittering canals.
 I even found myself imagining what it might be like to live in one of those houses, waking up and sipping a cozy cup of tea while looking out across the water.

 Bridges arched gracefully over the water, many of them lined with vibrantly-colored flowers.
 The warm breeze caressed our faces and the many trees provided much-needed shade on an otherwise sweltering day.
-Boats chugged merrily along the water.
+Boats chugged merrily along through the canals.
 Slowly, my disappointments began to ebb, and I felt like I was starting to understand why so many people love this city.

 Later that night, we visited the Anne Frank House, which was incredibly moving.
 Had that been the only thing we did in Amsterdam, it would have been worth the trip.
 We also enjoyed a fantastic dinner at a romantic little spot called De Belhamel, which is situated at the intersection of two of the prettier canals.
 By the time we returned to our hotel that night, I was feeling much better about Amsterdam.

 Our next two days passed in a pleasant blur of cycling, museums, parks, boating, eating, and strolling along the canals.
-At the same time, cleaning crews worked hard to remove the remnants of the recent festival and return their streets to their normal beauty.
+At the same time, cleaning crews worked hard to remove the remnants of the recent festival and return the streets to their normal beauty.
 By the time we left, a tiny piece of Amsterdam had wedged its way into my heart.

 I don’t know that I will ever love Amsterdam as much as I loved other European cities like Budapest and Paris.
 The party atmosphere, ubiquitousness of the scummier side of marijuana culture, and general attitude of many tourists didn’t go away with the sweeping of the streets.
 M and I agreed on our way home that it was a place we were glad to have experienced but aren’t in a rush to revisit.